killercup/scribbles/_posts/2018-11-11-serve-archived-static-files-over-http.md

 with no way to even get the path of the file.
 If this was a use case,
 it would be trivial to add the path before the file content.

+### Using tar for the archive

+After reading up on archive formats,
+I noticed that we might actually be able to use the well known `.tar.gz` format, with one requirement:
+Each block of file content will need to be its own GZIP stream.
+(Little known fact: GZIP files can be composed of different stream where each stream can be its own self-contained GZIP file.)